International Graduate Applicants

 Riverside, CA 92504

 When the above procedures have been completed, the applicant's file will be evaluated.
-Upon approval of admission, a letter of acceptance and Form I-20 will be issued.
+Upon approval of admission and proof of financial support, a Form I-20 will be issued.

 California Baptist University is authorized under federal law to enroll non-immigrant, alien graduate students.